-Should I change my energy plan when I move?
+Should I change my energy plan when I move home?

-It is always a good idea to run a gas and electricity price comparison for your new address as soon as possible.
+It is always a good idea to compare energy prices for your new address as soon as possible.
 This will provide you with an overview of the different tariffs available to you and let you pick the most suitable.
 It could well be that your new home is eligible for a different — and cheaper — selection of plans than your previous one.

-I want to switch my energy plan at my new home.
-How does it work?
+I want to switch my energy plan at my new home

 Sorting out your energy supply at your new address is one of the easiest tasks on your moving home to-do list.
 Just follow these steps:

-- Find out who your energy supplier is
+- Find out who your current energy supplier is

 - Run an energy comparison on uSwitch